Rabosa616/BSselector/project/twitch1.md

 conclusion

 - (define,) agree & use a branching strategy
-- choose the proper one with awareness, or use ERNI's selector if no time
+- choose the proper one with awareness
+- if no time (or want to double check) use ERNI's selector
 - be open & ready to change / adapt
 - to minimize merge conflicts, use agile (daily) meetings to inform of upcoming refactors & commits